-- 1. Remove the terminal box lid - 2.
-Check the tightness of fasteners securing the load cables. - 3.
-Check that cables are firmly clamped at the terminal box gland, and allow ±25 mm movement by an alternator on anti-vibration mounts. - 4.
+1. Remove the terminal box lid

+- 2. Check the tightness of fasteners securing the load cables. - Check that cables are firmly clamped at the terminal box gland, and allow ±25 mm movement by an alternator on anti-vibration mounts. - 4.
 Check that all cables are anchored and unstressed within the terminal box. - 5.
 Check all cables for signs of damage. - 6.
 Check that AVR accessories and current transformers are correctly fitted, and cables pass centrally through current transformers (if fitted). - 7.
-If an anti-condensation heater is fitted - a.
+If an anti-condensation heater is fitted: - a.
 Isolate the supply and measure the electrical resistance of the heater element(s).
 Replace the heater element if open circuit. - b.
-Test the supply voltage to the anti-condensation heater at the heater connection box.
-120 VAC or 240 VAC. (depending on cartridge option and shown on a label) should be present when the alternator is stopped.

-- 8. Check that the AVR and AVR accessories fitted in the terminal box are clean, securely fitted on anti-vibration mounts, and the cable connectors are firmly attached to the terminals. - 9.
-For parallel operation\, check that the synchronization control cables are securely connected. (\not applicable to S0 and S1 alternators) - 10.
+Connect together both ends of the heater leads. - c.
+Apply the test voltage between the winding and earth. - d.
+Measure the insulation resistance after 1 minute (IR 1min). - e.
+Discharge the test voltage. - f.
+If the measured insulation resistance is less than the minimum acceptable level, replace the heater element.
+See Table 11 on page 39 for values. - Test the supply voltage to the anti-condensation heater at the heater connection box.
+120 VAC or 240 VAC. (depending on cartridge option and shown on a label) should be present when the alternator is stopped. - 9.
+Check that the AVR and AVR accessories fitted in the terminal box are clean, securely fitted on anti-vibration mounts, and the cable connectors are firmly attached to the terminals. - 10.
+For parallel operation, check that the synchronization control cables are securely connected. - 11.
 Refit and secure the terminal box lid.